tobyweston/java8_course_companion/manuscript/part1/01_lambdas_introduction/02_functions_vs_classes.md

 #### Capture Semantics

 Another difference is around capture semantics for `this`.
 In an anonymous class, `this` refers to the instance of the anonymous class.
 For example, `Foo$InnerClass` and not `Foo`.
-That's why you have crazy syntax like `Foo.this.x` when you refer to the enclosing scope from the anonymous class.
+That's why you have slightly odd looking syntax like `Foo.this.x` when you refer to the enclosing scope from the anonymous class.

 In lambdas on the other hand, `this` refers to the enclosing scope (`Foo` directly in our example).
 In fact, lambdas are **entirely lexically scoped**, meaning they don't inherit any names from a super type or introduce a new level of scoping at all; you can directly access fields, methods and local variables from the enclosing scope.